Health Risks Disclaimer

 No risk to travellers.

-Other requirement (2019): polio vaccination is required for travellers arriving from Afghanistan, Kenya, Nigeria, Pakistan, Papua New Guinea and Somalia.
+Other requirement (2020): Polio vaccination is required for travellers arriving from Afghanistan, Kenya, Nigeria, Pakistan and Papua New Guinea.

 No risk to travellers.